laravel/bootcamp.laravel.com/resources/docs/livewire/creating-chirps.md

 </x-app-layout>
 ```

 And finally, we can create a Livewire component to render the form.
-For that, you may use the `make:volt` Artisan command:
+For that, you may use the `make:volt` Artisan command.

+Note that the snippet below offers two different ways to create the component: one using a `Class` API and the other using a `Functional` API.
+You will see both APIs throughout this tutorial, and you can choose the one you prefer:

 ```shell tab=Class
 php artisan make:volt chirps/create --class